Whatsapp Icon

 According to the 2018 WHO fact sheet, the top cancers affecting the Indian population are lung, breast, cervical, head and neck and colorectal cancer.

 A combination of environmental-, genetic- and lifestyle factors is the primary explanation behind this deadly disease in India.
 However, in India, the use of tobacco and tobacco products is another leading cause of cancer.
-Vaping, smoking, second-hand smoke, air pollution, chewing tobacco are significant factors in India that are responsible for lung and head and neck cancer.
+Vaping, smoking, second-hand smoke, air pollution, and chewing tobacco are significant factors in India that are responsible for lung and head and neck cancer.
 Breast cancer is the most commonly diagnosed form of cancer in Indian women and cervical cancer is the leading cause of death among women.

 According to reports published on 4th February 2020 by the World Health Organization (WHO), one in ten Indians will grow cancer during their lifetime and one in fifteen will die from the disease.

 There are an estimated 1.16 million new cases of cancer reported in India each year, and about 7.84.800, people die each year from it.
-According to the study, the most prevalent of 5.70 lakh new cases of cancer in men, is oral cancer, followed by cancer of lung, stomach, colorectal, and oesophageal account for 45 per cent of reported cases.
+According to the study, the most prevalent of 5.70 lakh new cases of cancer in men, is oral cancer, followed by cancer of lung, stomach, colorectal, and oesophageal accounting for 45 per cent of reported cases.

 Out of the 5.87-lakh cancer cases reported in females, the highest numbers are breast cancer, followed by cervical, ovarian, oral and colorectal cancer, attributing for 60 per cent of all cancer cases.